uclagiving/uclafund-site/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 >I like how simple it is for client users and how I can turn on the advanced features for myself to get all the details right.<br>
 > Skip Shean

-= Track Both Google Analytics 3 and Google Analytics 4 =
-Help future-proof your website's analytics with MonsterInsights Dual Tracking.
-With our dual analytics tracking, you can easily use both Google Analytics 3 and Google Analytics 4 without any special coding or configuration.

 = Google Analytics Dashboard Plugin for WordPress Multisite Networks =

 MonsterInsights is the most popular analytics plugin for adding Google Analytics to WordPress multisite.